European Centre for Ecotoxicology and Toxicology of Chemicals: Supporting the Cefic Long-range Research Initiative (LRI)

 An ECETOC Monitoring Team follows the progress of each LRI project providing help and guidance to the researchers as requested.

-For more information on the LRI, visit their website.
+Accredited stakeholder

+ECETOC has been engaging as an accredited stakeholder to the European Chemicals Agency and others.
+ECETOC has also provided a number of tools such as the targeted risk assessment tool.

 Publications

 The main output of ECETOC's work programme is published in a range of reports that are peer-reviewed by its Scientific Committee, comprising industry and academic experts.